-- 6. If a hearing is permitted by the CFSC, it will be conducted in accordance with section XIII.C.
-In no event shall written notification of the CFSC's decision occur later than April 15. - 7.
-The CFSC is the sole appeal in post-tenure reviews.
+- 7. The CFSC is the sole appeal in post-tenure reviews.
 If a CFSC decision results in a change to a DFSC/SFSC recommendation, the DFSC/SFSC recommendation letter shall be revised in accordance with the CFSC decision, and all prior DFSC/SFSC communications shall be purged from the faculty member's record. - 8.
 A majority vote of the CFSC is necessary to sustain or modify the DFSC/SFSC recommendation. - 9.
-Each CFSC shall submit an annual written report to the URC and to the Provost that enumerates all cumulative post-tenure review appeals and describes their disposition, by the date specified in the current year University ASPT calendar. - 10.
-See Appendix 1.D. for the standard University ASPT calendar for cumulative post-tenure review, and consult the current ASPT calendar for all relevant current-year dates.

-G. Initiation of a Recommendation for Non-reappointment Appeal:

-- A recommendation for non-reappointment of a probationary faculty member may be appealed to the CFSC to consider whether the DFSC / SFSC provided adequate due process to the non-reappointment decision.
-In instances when a non-reappointment recommendation is made by a CFSC because of the absence of a DDFSC / SFSC, the probationary faculty member may appeal to the FRC. - In determining whether adequate due process was provided, the CFSC shall restrict its inquiry to procedural issues related to the manner in which the review was conducted.
-The CFSC shall not substitute its judgment for that of the DFSC/SFSC on the merits of whether a candidate should be reappointed. - 3.
-If, using the preponderance of the evidence (more likely than not) test as the standard of review, the CFSC determines due process errors that substantially affected the non-reappointment decision, the CFSC shall refer the recommendation back to the DFSC / SFSC to reassess the merits, remedying any inadequacies of the prior process. - 4.
-If a faculty member believes that the basis for non-reappointment was an academic freedom or ethics violation, the faculty member may request a review by the Academic Freedom, Ethics and Grievance Committee.
-In order to allow a final decision prior to the end of the faculty member's appointment, the faculty member must file a complaint as required by the Academic Freedom, Ethics and Grievance Committee within five (5) business days (days when the University offices are open to the public) of the date that the faculty member received the official notification of non-reappointment from the Provost.
-The Academic Freedom, Ethics, and Grievance Committee must submit its report by May 1 of the academic year in which the appointment terminates.
+By May 1 each CFSC shall submit an annual written report to the URC and to the Provost that enumerates all cumulative post-tenure review appeals and describes their disposition.
+See IV.D.3. - K. Initiation of a Non-Reappointment Recommendation Appeal: - 1.
+A recommendation for non-reappointment of a probationary faculty member may be appealed to the CFSC to consider whether the DFSC/SFSC provided adequate due process to the non-reappointment decision.
+In instances when a nonreappointment recommendation is made by a CFSC because of the absence of a DFSC/SFSC, the probationary faculty member may appeal to the FRC.
+Such appeals shall follow the timelines provided in Appendix 5 to these Policies. - 2.
+In determining whether adequate due process was provided, the CFSC shall restrict its inquiry to procedural issues related to the manner in which the review was conducted.
+The CFSC shall not substitute its judgment for that of the DFSC/SFSC on the merits of whether the candidate should be reappointed. - 3.
+If, using the preponderance of the evidence (more likely than not) test as the standard of review, the CFSC determines due process errors that substantially affected the non-reappointment decision, the CFSC shall refer the recommendation back to the DFSC/SFSC to reassess the merits, remedying any inadequacies of the prior process. - 4.
+If a faculty member believes that the basis for nonreappointment was an academic freedom or ethics violation, the faculty member may request a review by the Academic Freedom, Ethics and Grievance Committee.
+In order to allow a final decision prior to the end of the faculty member's appointment, the faculty member must file a complaint as required by Academic Freedom, Ethics and Grievance

+Committee within five (5) business days (days when University offices are open to the public) of the date that the faculty member received the official notification of non-reappointment from the Provost.
+The Academic Freedom, Ethics, and Grievance Committee must submit its report of its findings and recommendations by May 1 of the academic year in which the appointment terminates.

-Comment [DD17]: Section should be consistent.
-Calendar dates, specified time duration (e.g. 10 days) 5.
-If a faculty member believes that the basis for noon-reappointment was a violation of the University's Policy on Harassment and Discrimination, he/she may seek relief through the Office of Equal Opportunity, Ethics and Access.
+5. If a faculty member believes that the basis for nonreappointment was a violation of the University's Policy on Anti-Harassment and Non-Discrimination, he/she may seek relief through the Office of Equal Opportunity and Access, which will conduct a timely investigation consistent with standard procedures for addressing such complaints.
+This page intentionally left blank